Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Introduction

 \section{Introduction}

 Aggregated relational data (ARD) has been widely studied in the statistical literature in recent years, and is used in solving a variety of key problems in the study of social networks.
 These include estimating the size of hidden populations \citep{bernard2010counting}, estimating personal network sizes \citep{mccormick_how_2010}, understanding global network structures \citep{breza2023consistently} and fitting complex latent variable models to massive network data \citep{jones2021scalable}.
-ARD has been used to recover network structure, with data which is less expensive and more easily collected than traditional network data \citep{breza2020using}.
-Many of the successes of ARD models have been driven by the utilisation of Bayesian implementations, providing a principled and flexible way to fit and interpret these models for real data.
-As such, an understanding of Bayesian modeling for ARD is key to realize the potential of these statistical tools. {These Bayesian implementations also provide practitioners with a wealth of procedures to examine the fit of these models, which have not been previously explored or presented in a systematic manner.}
+ARD has been used to recover network structure, {using} data which is less expensive and more easily collected than traditional network data \citep{breza2020using}.
+Many of the successes of ARD models have been driven by the {use} of Bayesian implementations, providing a principled and flexible way to fit and interpret these models for real data.
+As such, an understanding of Bayesian modeling for ARD is key to realize the potential of these statistical tools.
+These Bayesian implementations also provide practitioners with a wealth of procedures to examine the fit of these models, {which have not been systematically studied or presented in a unified computational framework.}

-In this paper we will provide an overview of statistical methods for ARD and highlight the benefits of utilising Bayesian methods for such models.
-We will start with an outline of the key features of Bayesian modeling for ARD, before providing a systematic collection of Bayesian implementations of models for ARD. { We describe how these implementations provide immediate access to existing Bayesian model checking techniques.
-We also provide Bayesian model checking procedures specific to ARD and these models.} We carefully describe connections and differences between model specifications and highlight important assumptions and data requirements for each model.
-We demonstrate how Bayesian modeling practices can resolve many of the issues which occur when fitting existing ARD models, through worked examples with popular modern ARD models {for realistic simulated data}.
+In this paper we {present a unified and practical} overview of statistical methods for ARD and highlight the benefits of utilising Bayesian {inference} for such models. {We begin by outlining} the key features of Bayesian modeling for ARD, before {presenting} a systematic collection of Bayesian implementations of models for ARD.
+We describe the key properties that each of these models {are designed to capture,} while contrasting the computational challenges required to fit more complex models.
+We carefully describe connections and differences between model specifications and highlight salient assumptions and data requirements for each model.
+We demonstrate how Bayesian modeling practices can resolve many of the issues which occur when fitting existing ARD models, through worked examples with popular modern ARD models for realistic simulated data.
+We {then} describe how these implementations provide immediate access to existing Bayesian model checking techniques { which can be used for initial assessment of competing Bayesian ARD models.} {Finally, we provide a discussion of} Bayesian model checking procedures specific to ARD and {identify important considerations and challenges in this context.}